ALR Initiative

 Organizational Classification

-Operational Status: Active Primary Domain: The Archive Affiliation: Independent
+Operational Status: Active Primary Domain: The Archive Affiliation: Independent Motto: “What is lost will not be forgotten.”

 Description

-The ALR Initiative (Archive of Lost Realities Initiative) is an archival authority responsible for investigating and documenting realities that have entered the state known as The Unwritten.
+The ALR Initiative (Archive of Lost Realities Initiative) is an archival authority responsible for investigating and documenting realities that have entered the state known as the Unwritten.

 The Initiative preserves records of collapsed worlds, their civilizations, and anomalous phenomena that persist after reality collapse.
 These phenomena are cataloged as ECHOES within The Archive.